meitalbensinai/AlgoTrainingNoSol/Algo - Team Topics/17 - Stop III/README.md

-## Finish Rounds E & F in Kick Start 2019 by Google
+## Finish Rounds C in Kick Start 2019 by Google

 link: